TheAcharya/MarkerData-Website/docs/User Guide/General.md

 Select the `Open Full Disk Access` link to open macOS's Full Disk Access Settings.

 !!!info Info
 Due to stringent security protocols implemented within macOS, you will encounter a prompt necessitating your authorisation to grant Files and Folders Access to **Marker Data** upon initial extraction.
-In the eventuality of managing multiple Configurations with varying `Export Destination` settings scattered across your local drive, you can confer **Marker Data** with Full Disk Access privileges."
+In the eventuality of managing multiple Configurations with varying `Export Destination` settings scattered across your local drive, you can confer **Marker Data** with Full Disk Access privileges.
 !!!

 <hr>